cektor/RevLix/README.md

 </a>

 # RevLix - Data Recovery Linux
-RevLix is a powerful data recovery tool developed to recover deleted files.
-This program uses PhotoRec infrastructure and provides graphical user interface for PhotoRec.
+RevLix is a powerful data recovery tool developed to recover deleted files on Linux systems.
+This program uses the PhotoRec infrastructure and provides a graphical user interface (GUI) for PhotoRec.

 <h1 align="center">RevLix Logo</h1>